kathleenbutterfield-data/ge-customer-churn-capstone/README.md

 ---

 ## Business Questions
 - What factors drive customer churn?
-- Can churn be predicted reliably?
 - Are service issues the primary cause of churn?
 - How can retention strategies be optimized using predictive modeling?